 Academic Success and Support

-The Academic Success Center, Room 110 in the Union Building, is open 7am – 5pm Monday through Thursday, and 7am – 4pm on Fridays.
-Tutoring times for specific subject areas are dependent on faculty and student schedules and are subject to change.
+The ASC is located in Room 110 in the Union Building, and is open 7 a.m. – 5 p.m.
+Monday through Thursday, and 7 a.m.– 4 p.m. on Fridays.
+Tutoring times for specific subject areas are dependent on faculty and student schedules, and are subject to change.

-The ASC has a professional atmosphere and is equipped with WiFi computer access.
-Specialized tutoring requests can be made through the Office of Advising staff.
-The Assistant Director of Advising is available to meet with students who possess additional learning needs and/or want to request accommodations.
-In addition, the Assistant Director of Advising can help students with academic success skills, such as organization, time management, test preparation.
+The ASC has a professional atmosphere and is equipped with WiFi connected computers.
+Specialized tutoring requests can be made through the Office of Student Success.
+The Assistant Director of Student Success is available to meet with students who have additional learning needs and/or want to request accommodations.
+In addition, the Assistant Director of Student Success can help students with academic success skills, such as organization, time management, and test preparation.

 Academic Success Tips